-mysqld: ready for connections Version: '5.7.44' socket: '' port: 3306
+Version: '8.0.30' socket: '' port: 3306 MySQL Community Server - GPL. '''

-The server continues to write to the console any further diagnostic output it produces.
-You can open a new console window in which to run client programs.
+You can now open a new console window in which to run client programs.

-If you omit the --console option, the server writes diagnostic output to the error log in the data directory (C:\Program Files\MySQL\MySQL Server 5.7\data by default).
+If you omit the --console option, the server writes diagnostic output to the error log in the data directory (C:\Program Files\MySQL\MySQL Server 8.0\data by default).
 The error log is the file with the .err extension, and may be set using the --log-error option.